WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 > \end{align*}
 > $$
 >
-> The step "∵ $\eta$" could have been skipped and the expression would still be correct.
-But I really wanted to show that **expressions with no redexes can sometimes still be simplified**!
+> The step "∵ $\eta$" could have been skipped, and the expression would still be correct.
+But I wanted to show that **expressions with no redexes can sometimes still be simplified**!

 #### $\delta$-reduction

-The delta rule allows for **builtin functions** to be **evaluated** to their **values** in extended versions of lambda calculus.
+The delta rule allows evaluating **built-in functions** and their **values** in extended versions of lambda calculus.
-These functions are predefined as external rules collected under the $\delta$-rule.
+These predefined functions are external rules collected under the $\delta$-rule.

 $$
 \delta = \begin{cases}